 Unfortunately, editorial boards often lack gender, geographic, and ethnic diversity.
-As editor-in-chief, it sits with you to tackle any such imbalance on your board.
+As editor-in-chief, it sits with you to tackle any such imbalance when it comes to managing your board.

 Yana Suchy, Editor-in-Chief of The Clinical Neuropsychologist faced this challenge with her own board.
 Here she reveals the steps she took to increase diversity as well as the results she’s seen.

 Three years ago, Yana began to think about the diversity of editorial boards in her field.
 She quickly came to realize that women and professionals from different ethnic backgrounds were under-represented on the editorial boards of journals in the field of clinical neuropsychology.